Royals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals are favored for the first time in a while, as they have not been the favorite in their last 10 games.

-- In their last 10 games with a total, the Royals and their opponents have combined to hit the over seven times.
+- In their last 10 games with a total, the Royals and their opponents have failed to hit the over three times.

-- Oddsmakers have not set a spread for any of the Royals' last 10 games.
+- There has not been a spread set for any of the Royals' last 10 games.

 Royals Betting Records & Stats

+- Kansas City has gone 2-10 (winning only 16.7% of its games) when it has played as moneyline favorites of -115 or shorter.

-- The Royals have a 55.6% chance to win this matchup based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Royals a 53.5% chance to win.

-- Kansas City has had an over/under set by oddsmakers 127 times, and have combined with opponents to go over the total in 62 of those games (62-63-2).
+- Kansas City has had an over/under set by bookmakers 128 times, and have combined with opponents to go over the total in 63 of those games (63-63-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!